datanews/tik-tok/README.md

 ### Build

-After edits are made, run checks and create build version with the following command.
+After edits are made, run checks and tests and create build version with the following command.
 Note that building will happen automatically with the above Development tasks.

     gulp

 ### Testing

-Test should be run within the watch tasks described above, but you can run the tests manually with the following.
-Do note that the Development tasks above will run these on save, and note that tests are run against the build (`dist`), not the source.
+Note that tests are run against the build (`dist`), not the source.

-    gulp test
+* `gulp test`: Will run the tests through Node environment and will miss some browser based tests.
+This will get run automatically when running `gulp server`.
+* `gulp browser-test`: Will run tests in given browsers.
+This will get done with the default `gulp` build command.

 ### Continuous integration